 Key Objective 2: Continue Institutional monitoring of Employment Equity through the provisions of the Faculty Collective Agreement and annual reporting on Recruitment and Retention, Promotion and Tenure and Career Trajectory Analysis as required.

-2.2 The 2018-2022 Faculty Collective Agreement continues provisions for monitoring EDI to ensure women and members of other designated groups, are not disadvantaged in recruitment processes and academic progression.
-An added provision of the new collective agreement is the inclusion of a committee member who will be designated as an Equity Representative on all Appointments, Promotion & Tenure and Annual Performance Evaluation committees.
+2.2 The 2018-2022 Faculty Collective Agreement continues provisions for monitoring EDI to ensure women and members of other designated groups are not disadvantaged in recruitment processes and academic progression.
+An added provision of the new collective agreement is the inclusion of a committee member who will be designated as an Equity Representative on all Appointments committees, Search committees, Promotion, Tenure and Continuing Status committees, Annual Performance Evaluation committees and Chair/Director Selection committees.
 This extends beyond CRC committees.

 Key Objective 3: Ensure equitable pay, workload and research supports for new CRCs.